Fast and Fun Chess Facts

 Note: At the time of this writing, the youngest to achieve the Grandmaster title is Sergey Karjakin (Ukraine), who achieved the title at 12 years, 7 months.

-SPECIAL UPDATE: In November, 2016, in New York City, Carlsen, age 25, and Karjakin, age 26, will vie for the World Chess Championship.
-Carlsen is the current champion and Karjakin is considered an underdog.
-Karjakin qualified in March when he bested the American champion Hikaru Nakamura.
+SPECIAL UPDATE: In November, 2016, in New York City, Carlsen, age 25, and Karjakin, age 26, vied for the World Chess Championship.
+Carlsen defeated Karjakin in a quickfire tie-breaker to defend his title and remain World Champion.

 You can play chess anywhere!
 In 1970, the Soyuz 9 crew played the first ever chess game between space and Earth.
 The game ended in a draw.